PhrogsHabitat/HabitatPlugin/userplugins/TheSpectralPlace/README.md

 - **Rain Sound**: Soothing rain audio to complete the vibe. 🎵
 - **Thunder Effects**: Random flashes of lightning for that stormy drama. ⚡
 - **Smooth Animations**: Everything flows seamlessly, just like nature intended. 🌊
-- **Soothing Mist**: Mist roams freely across your screen.

 ---

 ## 🚀 Installation

 1. Download the plugin from the [GitHub repo](https://github.com/PhrogsHabitat/HabitatRain).
-2. Add it to your Vencord userplugins folder.
+2. Add it to your Vencord plugins folder.
 3. Restart Discord and enable the plugin in your settings.
 4. Customize it to your heart’s content. 💖